 This is a one of the basic and most important training for any dog.
 There are 3 methods of training that we use with your Aussie Sheprador, all begins with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
 Every dog should know these 5 basic obedience commands Because it is very necessary for obedience training.

-Housebreaking training is absolutely important for your Corgi german mix.
+Housebreaking training is absolutely important for your Australian Shepherd lab mix.
 When housebreaking your puppy, you need to have him in the same room with you at all times, and you need to keep an eye on him.
 Above all the training is very helpful for your dog health and training.

 Most Australian shepherd lab mix is polite with everybody and peaceful with different dogs and cats.
 Like all sweet-tempered dogs, there are potential for timidity, thus lab mix puppies would like lots of early socialization to make a confident, outgoing temperament.